mas-4/cheap-experiments/01spivak-calculus/spivak01.md

 > 10. Express each of the following without absolute value signs, treating various cases separately when necessary.
 >
-> I'm skipping this question at least for now.
-It's a whole lot of busy work.
->
 > (i) $|a+b|-|b|.$
 >
 > (ii) $|(|x|-1)|.$